ankidroid/Anki-Android/Advanced-formatting.md

 This page contains a collection of tips for formatting your cards on AnkiDroid.
-The document assumes that you know how to edit card templates using Anki Desktop.
-Please check [this tutorial video](https://www.youtube.com/watch?v=F1j1Zx0mXME) for an introduction.
+The document assumes that you know how to edit card templates.
+Please check [this tutorial video](https://www.youtube.com/watch?v=F1j1Zx0mXME) for an introduction to card editing on Anki Desktop.

 ### Make flashcards vertically center aligned
 The recommended way to center-align your cards is to add the following code to the `.card` class in the "Styling" section of you card templates